How to Choose a Camera Rental House in Toronto

 How much should I budget for a Toronto cinema camera rental?

-Day rates at Viva Camera: Sony FX3 at $230, Sony FX6 at $300, RED V-Raptor 8K VV at $500, Sony VENICE 2 in the higher cinema tier.
-Add lenses ($50 to $250 per day), lighting ($50 to $250 per fixture), monitor ($75 to $200), and stabilizer ($95 to $200).
+Day rates at Viva Camera: Sony FX3 at $230, Sony FX6 at $300, RED V-Raptor 8K VV at $500, Sony VENICE 2 at $1,800.
+Add lenses ($40 to $250 per day), lighting ($80 to $300 per fixture), monitor ($75 to $200), and stabilizer ($95 to $200).
 A typical one-day mirrorless documentary kit lands at $400 to $600.
-A cinema package with cine zooms and a 1200x key sits closer to $1,200 to $1,800 per day.
+A cinema package with cine zooms and an Aputure Storm 1200x key sits closer to $1,200 to $1,800 per day.

 Can I pick up rentals same day in Toronto?